mklimek1/final-project/phrase-02-results.md

 ![table-error](resources/images/screenshots/pasted-image-20230518223042.png)
 *Figure 3: table syntax in Phrase editor*

-As a result, table does not work in the output file.
+As a result, the table does not work in the output file.

-Task list does not work in the output file because it uses the syntax of an unordered list.
+The task list does not work in the output file because it uses the syntax of an unordered list.

 Emoji is rendered normally.